madmachineio/resources/examples/simpleio/BlinkTimer.md

 ### What is a timer?

-Timer is percisely a part of the hardware on the SwiftIO board.
+Timer is precisely a part of the hardware on the SwiftIO board.
 It works just like an alarm clock, and it can be programmed by manipulation of some registers.
 You can set some parameters for the timer, which makes it trigger every so often.

 <!--
 什么是计时器？